CTCaer/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 See "Rumble data" below.

-### OUTPUT 0x03

-MCU FW Update packet

 ### OUTPUT 0x10

 Rumble only.
 See OUTPUT 0x01 and "Rumble data" below.

 ### OUTPUT 0x11

-Command to MCU.
+Can send rumble.

+The 38bytes long data after byte9 (exluding id byte) is a cmd to MCU.
+It probably functions as a x21 subcmd.

 ### OUTPUT 0x12

 Unknown.
 Does the same thing with 0x28 subcmd.
+The 38 byte long data is taken at byte9 (excluding id byte).

 #### Rumble data